mohatt/gatsby-plugin-advanced-pages/README.md

 ## Prerequisites
-This plugin needs [gatsby-plugin-mdx](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx/) to be installed in order to transform Markdown files into pages.
+The plugin uses [gatsby-plugin-mdx](https://www.gatsbyjs.org/packages/gatsby-plugin-mdx/) to transform Markdown files into pages, so make sure you have it installed and configured before starting using this plugin.
 [Read more about Gatsby MDX plugin and how to install it](https://www.gatsbyjs.org/docs/mdx/)